Learn about the egg freezing process

 You have goals and dreams.
 Maybe you’re focusing on your education or working hard to advance your career.
 Perhaps you want to travel, or maybe you’re trying to find the perfect partner to settle down with.
 You might also want to be a mother, but only after you’ve done all these things.
-If so, you’ll want to talk to Erika Munch MD about the egg freezing process.
+If so, you’ll want to talk to Erika Munch MD about the egg freezing process, so that you understand all of the egg freezing steps before you make a decision.

 Our San Antonio egg freezing expert can help you learn more about the different egg freezing steps.
 Not only that, but she can also help you determine whether fertility preservation fits into your life plan.